colinsauze/SCW-tutorial/README.md

-Introducing to HPC for users of the Super Computing Wales system.
+Introducing to HPC for users of the Supercomputing Wales system.

 Maintainers:
  * Colin Sauze

 This lesson has been (heavily) adapted from the Data Carpentry Cloud Genomics lesson and in particular the Harvard University Faculty of Arts & Sciences Research Computing HPC version of it (https://github.com/fasrc/DataC-HPC-genomics).

 Original contributors:
 * [Chris Fields](http://www.bioperl.org/wiki/User:Cjfields)